 SUNDAY AFTERNOON: Dissipates into an area of low pressure while moving across the West Philippine Sea...about 185 km ENE of Pagasa Island, Spratlys [2PM FEB 02: 11.3N 116.0E @ 35kph].

 *Please be reminded that the Forecast Outlook changes every 6 hours, and the Day 2 and 3 Forecast Track has an average error of 100 and 250 km respectively...while the wind speed forecast error, averages 35 kph per day.
 Therefore, a turn to the left or right of its future track and changes in its wind speed must be anticipated from time to time.

 Below are the regions or places with possible or ongoing effects caused by the current tropical cyclone.

-NORTHERN CARAGA / EASTERN VISAYAS REGION: Heavy rains of 50 to 100 mm with tropical storm force winds of not more than 75 kph will be experienced along these areas beginning today through Saturday morning .
+NORTHERN CARAGA / EASTERN VISAYAS REGION: Heavy rains of 50 to 100 mm with Tropical Storm force winds of not more than 95 kph will be experienced along these areas beginning today through Saturday morning.
 Residents living along the hazard-prone areas are advised to seek shelter and take precautionary measures against flashfloods and landslides.

-NORTHERN MINDANAO / REST OF CARAGA / CENTRAL & WESTERN VISAYAS / EASTERN MASBATE / NORTHERN PALAWAN: Moderate to heavy rains of 30-50 mm will be experienced along these areas beginning today through Sunday morning.
+NORTHERN MINDANAO / REST OF CARAGA / CENTRAL & WESTERN VISAYAS / EASTERN MASBATE / NORTHERN PALAWAN: Moderate to heavy rains of 30-50 mm will be experienced along these areas beginning today through Saturday evening...except for Northern Palawan - beginning Saturday morning until Sunday afternoon.
 Residents living along hazard-prone areas are advised to seek shelter and take precautionary measures against flashfloods and landslides.